It was pointed out in

 what distinguishes it from inclusive thought (or nonthought).

-Therefore it cannot only be the content of the thought that
+That is why it cannot only be the content of the thought which counts.

-counts.
-To be meditative there is the experience of the thought
+To be meditative there is the experience of the thought process itself,

-process itself, as something purging or elevating 'the mind'
+as something purging or elevating 'the mind' — which presupposes

 denominational or not,